Sign up today to receive the latest information and helpful resources.

 Before taking any medicine, it’s important to understand its benefits and risks.

 Your doctor can help you understand what to expect before starting treatment with IMBRUVICA® and can address side effects if you experience them.
-Your doctor may consider a dose adjustment to manage certain side effects, including pausing or stopping IMBRUVICA®.
+Your doctor could consider a dose adjustment to manage certain side effects so that you may continue to benefit from treatment, including pausing or reducing your dosage.
+However, in some cases IMBRUVICA® will need to be stopped permanently.

 Take IMBRUVICA® exactly as your doctor instructs.